orionshariar/elementor-reveal-animations/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/elementor-reveal-animations` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/elementor-gsap-animations` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to any Elementor container and find the new "Reveal Animation" tab in the style settings
+3. Go to any Elementor container and find the new "Gsap Animation" tab in the style settings

 == Frequently Asked Questions ==